Pixoll/pixoll-commando/README.md

 **Note:** The use of "protected" instead of "private" in `.d.ts` and `.ts` files is intentional, as `tsc` removes type declarations of private fields, methods and constructors, which I don't want.

+Changes from original repository will be noted on a future release.